primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/intro2.png)
 _Primero_ is flexible and adaptable to accommodate a broad range of protection concerns including GBV, unaccompanied and separated children, and monitoring grave violations of children’s rights in situations of armed conflict.
 To meet operational challenges, the application was designed to function both on- and off-line, with limited or no connectivity, and in multiple deployment configurations.
 A strong emphasis has been placed on security and confidentiality, with intuitive workflows designed to simplify processes while promoting good practice.
 Role-based access and granular security ensures that only those who need to see data will have access to it.
 All system transactions are time stamped, password protected and encrypted. _Primero_ has a user-friendly interface and intuitive tools, facilitating the work of field personnel while decreasing security risks and duplication.
 The application can leverage mobile data gathering tools such as the Primero mobile app on smart phones and tablets.
 In order to optimize results, _Primero_ was designed to be able to exchange data internally between modules, as well as externally with other IM systems.
 In addition to imports and exports, Primero has a highly secure application program interface \(JSON API\).

 _Primero_ functions as a distributed database, meaning that implementing partners can retain ownership of data while contributing and sharing information on shared programmes.
-In child protection interventions, referrals and case transfers are critical to effective service provision.
+In child protection interventions, referrals and case are critical to effective service provision.
 Sharing sensitive information is a part of good programming.
 Data exchanges between organizations should be governed by endorsed information sharing protocols adapted to local contexts. _Primero_ design is based on the “need to know” principle; it does not impose data sharing, but facilitates the process when consent is provided, and when it is deemed appropriate and safe by partners.

 Good information management practice emphasizes the importance of making data actionable. _Primero_ has built-in customizable reports that can facilitate periodic reporting processes, and be used to analyze data for programmatic insights.
 A document and photo repository allows end users to organize relevant resources in one convenient place.